 When did you know this was going to work?

-It all changed when we closed a big deal to a large private orthopedic practice called Ortho Arizona.
-They’re actually one of the largest private practices in Phoenix.
+It all changed when we closed a big deal with one of the largest private orthopedic practices in Arizona.
 We owe a lot to them for believing in us.
 The moment when we knew this was going to work was when we got our first few post-op patient-reported outcome surveys.
-That's when we were sure this is where healthcare is going and that's when people started reaching out ready to buy.
+That’s when we were sure this is where healthcare is going and that’s when people started reaching out ready to buy.

 What has your experience been as a female CEO of a healthcare technology company?